Vizonex/deprecated-params/README.md

 ## Why I wrote Deprecated Params
 I got tired of throwing random warnings in my code and wanted something cleaner that didn't interfere with a function's actual code and didn't blind anybody trying to go through it.
-Contributors and Reviewers should be able to utilize a library that saves them from this problems.
+Contributors and Reviewers should be able to utilize a library that saves them from these problems.
-After figuring out that the functionality I was looking for didn't exist I took the opportunity to do so.
+After figuring out that the functionality I was looking for didn't exist I took the opportunity to implement it.

 ## Deprecated Params used in real-world Examples
 Deprecated-params is now used with two of my own libraries by default.